-I recommend that people with digestive health issues reduce, NOT increase, hard to digest fermentable carbohydrates to control symptoms of IBS, acid reflux and other digestive health issues related to dysbiosis (general imbalance of gut microbes) and SIBO (small intestinal bacterial overgrowth).
+I recommend that people with digestive health issues reduce, NOT increase, hard to digest fermentable carbohydrates to control symptoms of IBS, acid reflux and other digestive health issues related to general imbalance of gut microbes (dysbiosis) and small intestinal bacterial overgrowth (SIBO).

 This approach is outlined in my two books, Fast Tract Digestion IBS and Fast Tract Digestion Heartburn.
 People who implement my recommendations typically consume low to moderate levels of overall carbohydrates (under 100 grams / day) though the Fast Tract Diet is flexible for those who can tolerate higher overall carb levels – such as athletes or people who are able to process more carbs without metabolic complications and consequences.
 Another approach I write about in Heartburn Cured is a low carb diet.
 The premise is similar but less specific in that overall carbs, including fermentable carbs, are limited.

 I was puzzled by a recent blog article by Jeff Leach called “Sorry low carbers, your microbiome is just not that into you”.
 I have a lot of respect for Jeff’s efforts to generate some data correlating changes in gut microbe populations with diet as well as his expertise in paleolithic diets.
 And we both seem to agree on a most important premise: Health improvements can be made by altering our gut microbiome through dietary means.